Domza64/SMP-Stat/README.md

-# SMP-Stat
-SMP Stat website and API
+# SMP Stat website and API